 Nevada officials tight-lipped about where COVID-19 spreads fastest

-While other states have publicly identified “superspreader” events, state and local health officials in Southern Nevada have yet to name any specific spreading events or case clusters beyond those at nursing homes and other state-licensed facilities.
+While other states have identified COVID clusters, Nevada health officials have yet to name specific spreading events or clusters beyond nursing homes and other state-licensed facilities.
+This includes casinos.

 In March, Washington state disease investigators determined that a church choir practice had sickened more than 50 attendees, an early example in the pandemic of a “superspreading” event for the novel coronavirus.